The Ghost in the Machine:

 What changes when the system is aligned?

-- Decision Velocity: Buyers move with fewer interruptions because the “Risk Data” (vendor stability, compliance) is provided earlier.
+• Decision Velocity Increases: Buyers move with fewer interruptions because the “Risk Data” (vendor stability, compliance) is provided earlier.

 The Constraint That Stays Hidden — Why marketplace leads don’t convert

 If platforms like LabX make anything clear, it’s this: demand is rarely the limiting factor.
 The constraint exists in the dark space between a buyer’s decision and an organization’s approval.
-It isn’t visible in listing performance or CRM stages, which is why the loss persists.
+It isn’t visible in listing performance, ad dashboards, or CRM stages, which is why the loss persists.

 A portion of your pipeline was never capable of becoming revenue under your current structure—not because the demand wasn’t real, but because the conditions required for conversion were never in place.
 To grow, you don’t need more leads; you need to illuminate the path from intent to approval.